codesharedot/bitcoin-gold-price/README.md

-# qtum price
+# bitcoin-gold price

-Gets the qtum price with Python (from JSON).
+Gets the bitcoin-gold price with Python (from JSON).

 https://pythonbasics.org